bsoun/bang-search/README.md

-Bang Search **BETA VERSION**
+Bang Search
 =============
+**RELEASE CANDIDATE**

 This plugin for Sublime Text 3 allow to perform a web search from the currently selected text/word or from an input panel.

 Various custom or predefined search engine are declared in the bang_search.sublime-settings.
+You can add yours quite easily in the `bang-search.sublime-settings`, you can prefix your bang by whatever you want except for duckduckgo, this one must be valid : !...

 There are several ways to perform your search :
 * on a selected text/word :